mhdroz/clinical_terms_tagger/README.md

 _include an example with a dummy termino and open source notes_

-1. in the src/ directory, run the following command:
+1. Update the paths and file names in HP.py.
+In the src/ directory, run the following command:
 ```
 nohup python meddra_extract.py --task 'tag' --label_model 'label_model' --threads 28 --datasource local > extract_meddra.out&
 ```